bravebonky/ee230-UNet/README.md

 The original code is based on https://github.com/ternaus/kaggle_dstl_submission.

-Modified to take 3-channel input, and specializes in building detection.
+Modified to take 3-channel input and to specialize in building detection.

+Fixed dependancy issues in the original code too.